pavanjoshi914/Blog/_posts/SOB/2022-4-5-2022-all-about-summer-of-bitcoin.md

 Hey readers 👋!
 I have been selected as a developer in this year's Summer of Bitcoin 2022 program.
 Yay!! :stars: 👊 I made into _**Bitcoin Intern**_ in my very first attempt.

-I consider this as another achievement after successful completion of Google Summer of Code 2021.
+I consider this as very other achievement after successful completion of Google Summer of Code 2021.

 ![sob_banner]({{ site.url }}{{ site.baseurl }}/assets/images/sob/sob_banner.jpg)